-- children who are accommodated under a voluntary agreement with their parents (section 20) - children who are the subjects of a care order (section 31) or interim care order (section 38) - children who are the subjects of emergency orders for their protection (sections 44 and 46) - children who are compulsorily accommodated this includes children remanded to the local authority or subject to a criminal justice supervision order with a residence requirement (section 21).
+- children who are accommodated under a voluntary agreement with their parents (section 20) - children who are the subjects of a care order (section 31) or interim care order (section 38) - children who are the subjects of emergency orders for their protection (sections 44 and 46) - children who are compulsorily accommodated this includes children remanded to the Local Authority or subject to a criminal justice supervision order with a residence requirement (section 21).

 The term 'in care' refers only to children who are subject to a care order by the courts under section 31 of the Children Act 1989 - they may live with foster carers, in a Children's Home, in a Residential School, with relatives, or with parents under supervision.

-Children who are cared for on a voluntary basis are 'accommodated' by the local authority under section 20 of the Children Act - they may live in foster care, in a Children's home or in a residential school.
-All these groups are said to be 'Looked After Children' -LAC.
+Children who are cared for on a voluntary basis are 'accommodated' by the Local Authority under section 20 of the Children Act - they may live in foster care, in a Children's home or in a residential school.

+All these groups are said to be 'Children we Look After' - CLA.
 They may be looked after by our Local Authority or may be in the care of another authority but living in ours.

-LAC reviews, involving the school, will take place up until an adoption order has been granted.
+CLA reviews, involving the school, will take place up until an adoption order or Special Guardianship Order has been granted or until the child is otherwise no longer classed as in the care of the Local Authority.

 However, Pupil Premium Plus funding will continue for the Looked After Child until they are 16 years old.

 The way in which school will spend this money is detailed in the Personal Education Plan (PEP).